-Antibiotics may be taken by mouth or injected into a muscle or vein.
+Antibiotics may be given by mouth, injection, or IV.
 The method will depend on the severity of the infection.
 The antibiotic chosen will depend on the bacteria causing the infection.
 Pain medication may also be prescribed.

 This may include:

 If you have an infected wound, it will need to be cleaned.
 Dead tissue may be removed.
 In certain situations, a collection of pus may develop.
 This is called an abscess.
 It can be drained.

 To help reduce your chance of cellulitis: